History of Methodism in the United States: Modern history

 In 1914–1917 many Methodist ministers made strong pleas for world peace.
-To meet their demands, President Woodrow Wilson (a Presbyterian), promised "a war to end all wars."
+President Woodrow Wilson (a Presbyterian), promised "a war to end all wars."
 In the 1930s many Methodists favored isolationist policies.
+Methodist leaders frequently used Scripture to justify participation in the war, arguing that it was a means of defending justice and freedom.
 Thus in 1936, Methodist Bishop James Baker, of the San Francisco Conference, released a poll of ministers showing 56% opposed warfare.
 However, the Methodist Federation did call for a boycott of Japan, which had invaded China and was disrupting missionary activity there.
 In Chicago, sixty-two local African Methodist Episcopal churches voted their support for the Roosevelt administration's policy, while opposing any plan to send American troops overseas to fight.
 When war came in 1941, the vast majority of Methodists strongly supported the national war effort, but there were also a few (673) conscientious objectors.
+The Methodist Church had the largest number of Civilian Public Service participants of any non-pacifist denomination during World War II.
+These individuals served in government-approved civilian work rather than combat roles, reflecting the denomination's internal struggle between civic duty and pacifist conviction.

 The United Methodist Church was formed in 1968 as a result of a merger between the Evangelical United Brethren (EUB) and The Methodist Church (USA).
 The former church had resulted from mergers of several groups of German Methodist heritage.
 There was no longer any need or desire to worship in the German language.
 The merged church had approximately 9 million members as of the late 1990s.
 While United Methodist Church in America membership has been declining, associated groups in developing countries are growing rapidly.